kobotoolbox/kpi/kobo/apps/openapi_validator/README.md

 ## Performance Considerations

-OpenAPI validation adds schema resolution and JSON validation overhead.
+OpenAPI validation adds schema resolution and JSON validation overhead, which is why it is confined to the test settings.
+Deployed environments never load the middleware, so they pay nothing.

-It is recommended to:

-- Keep validation enabled in development and testing
-- Enable selectively in production only when diagnosing API inconsistencies